iamnomandra/advanced_python-_cli_logger/README.md

 ✅ Why Use This?

 This system is designed for serious Python developers who want:

-Instant error visibility (sound + logs)
+.Instant error visibility (sound + logs)

-No missed tracebacks
+.No missed tracebacks

-Easy debugging in CLI tools
+.Easy debugging in CLI tools

 💬 Questions?
 Contributions?
 Drop an issue or discussion here on GitHub—or connect on LinkedIn!